kaushikthedeveloper/DoubleBackPress/README.md

     .withFirstBackPressAction(FirstBackPressAction)
     ```

     Override the `actionCall()` method when creating the Object.
-This method is called when the 1st back press occurs.
+This method is called when the first back press occurs.

-    Below is an example where after the 1st back button press, the Activity shows a Toast to the user.
+    Below is an example where after the first back button press, the Activity shows a Toast to the user.

     ```java
     FirstBackPressAction firstBackPressAction = new FirstBackPressAction() {